HL7/US-Core/input/pagecontent/general-requirements.md

 To claim conformance to a US Core Profile a server:

 - **SHALL** Be able to populate all profile data elements that are mandatory and/or flagged as Must Support as defined by that profile’s StructureDefinition.
-- **SHALL** declare conformance with the the [US Core Server Capability Statement] by including its official URL in the server's `CapabilityStatement.instantiates` element: `http://hl7.org/fhir/us/core/CapabilityStatement/us-core-server`
+- **SHALL** declare conformance with the [US Core Server Capability Statement] by including its official URL in the server's `CapabilityStatement.instantiates` element: `http://hl7.org/fhir/us/core/CapabilityStatement/us-core-server`

 - **SHALL** specify the full capability details from the US Core CapabilityStatement it claims to implement.
     - Declare support for the US Core Profile by including its official URL in the server's `CapabilityStatement.rest.resource.supportedProfile` element